Are You Obese During Pregnancy? Here’s How to Stay Healthy

 Am I going to need any specialized care while I am pregnant?

 If you’re already obese, your physician or midwife will be very closely monitoring your pregnancy.
-Of course, depending upon your personal circumstances, your healthcare team will be likely to recommend one or more of the following:
+Of course, depending on your personal circumstances, your healthcare team will be likely to recommend one or more of the following:

 If you’re already obese, chances are that your physician or midwife will suggest that this test be done much earlier- even as early as your very first prenatal visit.